bluecough/SecureX-HaveIBeenPwned/README.md

 mkdir Documents/Development && cd Documents/Development
 sudo apt install awscli
 ```
 # Optional: so you can cut and paste between host and guest.
 Was not working as of writing this readme.
+I am thinking VMWare Fusion didn't have VMWare tools for Ubuntu 20.04 yet.
 ```
 sudo apt install open-vm-tools-desktop
 ```